marcelodiiorio/My-Azure-AD-B2C-use-cases/Register phoneNumber as signInName without country code/Readme.md

-# Sample set of custom policies to store different values in the signInNames collection:
+# Sample set of custom policies to store different values in the signInNames collection

 In this use case we store the following values in the signInNames collection: